Contraception and periods : what influence does this have on menstrual flow?

 - Decreased libido: synthetic hormones can affect sexual desire

-- Repeated forgetfulness, in the case of a daily intake of tablets such as the pill
+- Repeated forgetfulness, when taking daily pills such as the pill

-Progestin-based contraceptive solutions are known to be able to suppress menstruation, for example the progestin-only pill!
-Of course, if you suffer from a menstrual disorder that makes you want to block your periods, your gynecologist will be there to help you choose the most suitable device.
+Progestin-based contraceptive solutions are particularly well known for their ability to suppress menstruation, as in the case of the progestin-only pill!
+Of course, if you suffer from a periods disorder that makes you want to block your periods, your gynecologist will be happy to help you choose the most suitable device.

-- Period disorders: how to manage them?
+- periods disorders: how to manage them?

-- Endometriosis, a chronic gynecological disease
+- Lndometriosis, a chronic gynecological disease

-- What are the symptoms of menstruation?
+- What are the symptoms of periods ?

-- Are periods still a taboo subject?
+- Is periods still a taboo subject?

-- Period colors: what does it mean?
+- periods colors: what does it mean?